funatsufumiya/GP_to_colored_curves/README.md

 - Radius(es) may bigger or smaller because of unit difference (pixels and meters, on Blender 4.2 LTS)
     - Multiplication factor (`thickness_factor`) can be adjusted in addon preferences.
 - Only strokes are supported. ***NOT*** fills for now.
+    - As an workaround, convert to curves without radius and you can manually fill it.

 ## TODOs